 National Immunization Awareness Month recognized in August

-August is recognized as National Immunization Awareness Month and HSHS St. Joseph's is reminding the community that immunizations are important for people of all ages.
+August is recognized as National Immunization Awareness Month and HSHS St. Mary's is reminding the community that immunizations are important for people of all ages.

 National Immunization Awareness Month (NIAM) was established to encourage people to stay up to date on vaccines recommended for them.
 NIAM also encourages parents to make sure their children are vaccinated and ready for the upcoming school year.